mymmrac/telego/README.md

 Telego is Telegram Bot API library for Golang with full [API][TelegramBotAPI] implementation (one-to-one)

-The goal of this library was to create API with same types and methods as actual telegram bot API.
+The goal of this library was to create API with the same types and methods as actual telegram bot API.
 Every type and method have been represented in [`types.go`](types.go) and [`methods.go`](methods.go) files with mostly all documentation from telegram.

 For more detailed documentation, see docs at [telego.pixelbox.dev](https://telego.pixelbox.dev).